2:38 PM

 Miles one way: 8.2.
 Elevation: 8,400 ft. - 12,600 ft.

-This trail is a fairly steep hike and goes through varying terrain along East Snowmass Creek.
-The round trip is about 17 miles with an elevation gain of 4,200 feet.
+This trail is fairly steep and goes through varying terrain along East Snowmass Creek.
+Round trip the hike is about 17 miles with an elevation gain of 4,200 feet.

-To discover more hiking trails in Aspen click here
+To discover more hiking trails in Snowmass, click here.

 Book Your Trip